Elisabeth of Romania: Last years

 Despite her links with the Romanian Communist Party, Elisabeth was forced to leave the country after the proclamation of the Romanian People's Republic, on 30 December 1947.
 The new regime gave her three days to pack her belongings and the Elisabeta Palace was ransacked.
 However, before she went into exile, the princess had time to burn her archives in the domain of Banloc.
 On 12 January 1948 she left Romania with her sister Ileana aboard a special train provided by the Communists.
 The Scanavi family accompanied them, but both princesses lost much of their property after being expelled from the country.

-Elisabeth settled firstly in Zurich and then in Cannes, at the Villa Rose Alba.
+Elisabeth settled firstly in Zürich and then in Cannes, at the Villa Rose Alba.
 In France, she met a handsome young seducer and would-be artist named Marc Favrat.
 Having fallen in love with the young man, the princess wished to marry him and asked her cousin, Frederick, Prince of Hohenzollern, to bestow a title on him, but Frederick refused.
 The princess then decided to adopt her lover; which she did three months before her death.
 She died at her home on 14 November 1956.

 The body of the princess was transferred to the Hohenzollern-Sigmaringen crypt, the Hedinger Kirche of Sigmaringen.